truthcoin/www.truthcoin.info/_posts/2016-12-06-against-the-hard-fork.md

 Many argue that hashpower will provide the common signal (dooming the less-heavy chain to extinction).

-This argument has many points in its favor: Hashrate is a good barometer of health (a neglected chain *cannot* proceed), and it is globally-availiable to all decision-makers (and this is [common](https://en.wikipedia.org/wiki/Common_knowledge_%28logic&29https://en.wikipedia.org/wiki/Common_knowledge_%28logic%29)).
+This argument has many points in its favor: Hashrate is a good barometer of health (a neglected chain *cannot* proceed), and it is globally-available to all decision-makers (and this is [common](https://en.wikipedia.org/wiki/Common_knowledge_%28logic&29https://en.wikipedia.org/wiki/Common_knowledge_%28logic%29)).

 However, the argument suffers, because of the inherent reactiveness of mining.
 First, notice that [1] there is an infinite number of hard-fork-paths forward, from any given block, and no objective criteria with which to disqualify any of them.
-The decision to bless one of them with hashpower, is, therefore, inherently both aribtrary and reversable.
+The decision to bless one of them with hashpower, is, therefore, inherently both arbitrary and reversible.
 Second, notice that [2] if [investors support one chain](http://nakamotoinstitute.org/mempool/who-controls-bitcoin/), this [financial support will necessarily attract hashpower to the chain](https://www.youtube.com/embed/91TufmffIDg?start=1462&end=1810&rel=0&autoplay=1).

 So, any decisions the miner makes can-and-will be reversed by investors.
 Hashrate would coordinate more-effectively, if Hashers could prove that they were **unable** to **ever** support a chain.
 Since they cannot prove this, the metric is flaky.